 One of the key success factors in Agile and DevOps transformation is the culture of the teams and the organization.
 However, since culture is intangible it is difficult to get a sense of whether you are getting culture right or wrong.
-So, instead of getting caught up prematurely in the minutiae of how to get culture right, let us zero in on what success look like for any organizations that has successfully transformed itself from the current way of working to the Agile & DevOps way of working.
+So, instead of getting caught up prematurely in the minutiae of how to get culture right, we will define the target state culture and offer helpful advice on how to get to it, while acknowledging that each organization will have to carve it’s own path to target state culture.

-And to do that – look at what success looks like after transformation – we turn to the highly acclaimed book – Lean Enterprise, How High Performance Organizations Innovate at Scale, By Jez Humble, Barry O’Rielly, Joanne Molesky – a must have reference book for anybody involved in Agile & DevOps transformation. ( By the way, Lean underpins both Agile & DevOps movements, and Agile and DevOps can be considered as a specific application of Lean in the IT context – the development, delivery, and operations of software products. )
+And to do that – define target state culture and how to get to it – we turn to the highly acclaimed book – Lean Enterprise, How High Performance Organizations Innovate at Scale, By Jez Humble, Barry O’Rielly, Joanne Molesky – a must have reference book for anybody involved in Agile & DevOps transformation. ( By the way, Lean underpins both Agile & DevOps movements, and Agile and DevOps can be considered as a specific application of Lean in the IT context – the development, delivery, and operations of software products. )

 In the book Lean Enterprise, the authors state ” The key to creating a lean enterprise is to enable those doing the work to solve their customers’ problems in a way that is aligned with the strategy of the wider organization.
 To achieve this, we rely on people being able to make local decisions that are sound at a strategic level —which, in turn, relies critically on the flow of information, including feedback loops.”¹

 ¹Lean Enterprise, How High Performance Organizations Innovate at Scale. by: Jez Humble, Barry O’Reilly, Joanne Molesky, Chapter 1 Introduction, Section : A Lean Enterprise is Primarily a Human System

 The flow of information has been studied extensively by sociologist Ron Westrum in the context of safety in the medical field, and here is what he says about it.